johannesoppitz/joger/README.md

 The compiler is currently written entirely in the D programming language.
 You can find links to popular and free D compilers [here](https://dlang.org/download.html).
 Because the project is in an early stage, it is currently built on Windows without using an IDE.
 Right now, you can simply execute 'make.bat' (a makefile for linux will follow soon) and play around with the debug-executable.

 Joger does not compile into native binaries, but generates optimized C code.
-Therefore you also need to have a stable C compiler on your system.
+Therefore you also need to have a stable C compiler on your system, ideally with full support of C99 or later.

 Testing
 --------